MetaSys-LISBP/PhysioFit/docs/models.rst

 The different fixed parameters are given in a dictionary of dictionaries, where the first level is the name of the parameter itself (here degradation) and the second level contains the mapping of metabolite-value pairs that will be the default values initialized (here we give a default value of 2 for every metabolite for example).
 Each key of the first level is used to initialize a widget in the GUI, thus allowing users to change the corresponding values for the metabolites given in the second level.

 Simulation function
 """""""""""""""""""

-Once the *get_params* method has been implemented, the next step is to implement the simulation function that will be called on each iteration of the optimization process to simulate the metabolite dynamics that correspond to a given set of parameters (see :ref:`optimization_process` for more details).
+Once the :samp:`get_params` method has been implemented, the next step is to implement the simulation function that will be called at each iteration of the optimization process to simulate the metabolite dynamics that correspond to a given set of parameters (see :ref:`optimization_process` for more details).
 To do this, first write out the function definition: ::

     @staticmethod